symfony/symfony-docs/components/cache/adapters/filesystem_adapter.rst

 .. tip::

-    The performance of this adapter can be greatly increased by utalizing a temporary, in-memory filesystem, such as `tmpfs`_ on Linux, or one of the many other `RAM disk solutions`_ available.
+    The performance of this adapter can be greatly increased by utilizing a temporary, in-memory filesystem, such as `tmpfs`_ on Linux, or one of the many other `RAM disk solutions`_ available.